ScaledMarkets/dabl/langref/files_decl.md

 # Files Declaration

-A files declaration a set of files, obtainable from a named repo via a given path.
+A files declaration identifies a set of files, obtainable from a named repo via a given path.
 A files declaration can specify a particular repo version, or state that the most recent versions should be used.